robertjohnson-yoyo/omakase-concept/README.md

 # Omakase Concept
 A React Native concept exercise that was never completed or launched with good aesthetic.
 I've left our internal style guide below.

+The idea was to basically just specify a price, time, and location—where we'll match you up to an expert that will pick you up and plan your entire evening: from the choice of restaurant to even the food and drink selected.
+Simply pay and we'll handle the rest based on your budget.

+Interested in realizing this project?
+The backend is in a separate repo.
+Chat with me: ken@kenma.ca

 ## Build Instructions after a Fresh Clone
 As always, `npm install` and the following manual steps: